PhoenixTales/wiki.gothicarchive.org/characters.md

 - _Old Camp Mercenary_ removed in late alpha
 - `Ahhh, come over here and see if I can use some of your stuff!`
 - originally `SLD_GRUNT`, later `SLD_702_GRUNT`
+- attacks the player if he refuses to give away his sword
+- killing him is rewarded with a free sword fighting lesson from _Strider_
+- in the final release became Lee's bodyguard
+  - `SLD_702_Soeldner`: `24h Wache vor Lee (Ex-Grunt)`
+  - in the meantime `SLD` changed meaning from _Old Camp Mercenary_ to _New Camp Mercenary_

 ## Grub
 - enslaved orc shaman at _Royal Ore Mine_